Teams and Skype interoperability

 - Searching for Skype users by using their Skype ID or phone number isn't supported.

 - Skype users can't call Teams users who set up call forwarding to another user's number, a delegate's number, or a Public Switched Telephone Network (PSTN) number.
 Only voicemail is supported.

 - Interop escalation, group calls, and meetings aren't supported.

 - The ability for a delegate to call a Skype user on behalf of a Teams user isn't supported.

 Set whether Teams users can communicate with Skype users

 As an admin, you use the Microsoft Teams admin center or PowerShell to set external access settings to control whether Teams users in your organization can communicate with Skype users.
-By default, this capability is turned off for new tenants.
+By default, this capability is turned on for new tenants.

 If you upgraded from Skype for Business to Teams, the external communications settings that you configured in the Skype for Business admin center are migrated to Teams.

 In the Microsoft Teams admin center, go to Org-wide settings > External access, and then turn on Users can communicate with Skype users.
 For step-by-step guidance on how to configure this and other external access settings, see Manage external access in Teams.